Home About Services Engagement Insights Request a Design Review

 What CCDE Teaches You That CCIE Never Could

 The real difference is not about difficulty or seniority.
 It is about how you think when you sit down with a blank sheet of paper and a set of requirements.
 CCIE trains you to ask: how do I configure this?
 CCDE trains you to ask: should this be configured at all, and if so, why this approach rather than another?
+That sounds like a subtle distinction.
+In practice, it changes everything about how you read a design document.

 What CCIE actually teaches you